Coronavirus (COVID-19) Community Updates

 Visit the calendar on the City’s website home page for updates.

-The Fire Department is following mandates issued by the St. Louis County Executive and best practices from St. Louis County Office of Emergency Management and the Department of Health.
+The Fire Department is following mandates issued by the St. Louis County Executive and best practices from St. Louis County Office of Emergency Management and the Department of Public Health.
 Daily updates from these sources help the department develop plans for continuity of service.

 If you think you are having a medical emergency, please call 911.
 The dispatcher will ask you questions about recent travel and your medical history as they gather accurate information to help first responders determine the proper level of care and personal protective equipment needed.